rheech/MVVMDemo/README.md

 # MVVMDemo
-An example application to study MVVM pattern.
+An example application to study and demonstrate MVVM pattern.